AdobeXD/plugin-samples/tutorials/how-to-create-deep-links/index.md

 ### Browser confirmation message and XD launch

-Once the user clicks on "Open Adobe XD CC", the browser will display a confirmation messsage and take user the Adobe XD application with the Plugin Manager open to the plugin listing:
+Once the user clicks on "Open Adobe XD CC", the browser will display a confirmation messsage and take the user to the Adobe XD application with the Plugin Manager open to the plugin listing:

 ![GIF for Browser confirmation message and XD launch](/images/deeplink.gif)